 Targeted at preschoolers while enjoyed widely by parents and many others, Australian animated series Bluey has continued to attract new buzz.
-Composer Joff Bush recently won two trophies at the Screen Music Awards for his work on Bluey.
-And the show has appeared on the Nielsen Top Streaming Shows charts nine times over the past few months.
+Bluey toys and merchandising have become among the world’s most popular.
+And the show has appeared on the Nielsen Top Streaming Shows charts a dozen times over the past few months.

 Here’s the full list of Bluey episodes and content missing on Disney Plus.